Compassion. Stewardship. Community.

 From inception to today

-Founded in Nairobi
+Seeds in Nairobi

-Al-Furqan Training Institute
+Al-Furqan Training Institute opens with its first 25 students.

 Darul Quran, Ramisi